signfang/DrumMachinePO/README.md

 Control info:

-D-PAD: Move around the settings. "up" toggles the chain mode on/off when the highlight is at the top.
+D-PAD: Move around the settings.

 A: Select options, or hold to copy pattern (cursor should be on the source pattern.
 While holding A, press left/right to desired destination patterns)